5-semesterprojekt/Backend/README.md

 });
 ```

-## Middleware Function

-The `auth` middleware function performs the following steps:

-1. Extracts the JWT token from the 'Authorization' header.
-2. Verifies the token's validity using the provided secret key.
-3. Decodes the token to retrieve the user ID.
-4. Attaches the user ID to the request object as `req.token`.
-5. Calls the next middleware or route handler if authentication is successful.

-### Custom Request Interface

-The `CustomRequest` interface extends the Express `Request` interface to include the `token` property.

 ### Error Handling

 If the token is missing or invalid, the middleware responds with a 401 status code and the message "Please authenticate."

-## Notes

-- Ensure that the `auth` middleware is appropriately placed in the middleware stack before routes that require authentication.
-- The `SECRET_KEY` should be securely stored, and the implementation should be modified based on the chosen method for secret key management.

-Feel free to customize and expand upon this documentation based on your specific application requirements.